linkedin/LayoutTest-iOS/README.md

 This library enables you to write unit tests which test the layout of a view in multiple configurations.
 It tests the view with different data combinations and different view sizes.
 The library works in both Objective-C and Swift.

-To learn how to use this library, there was a
+To learn how to use this library, there is a LinkedIn Learning course you can access completely for free authored by [Kyle Sherman](http://github.com/drumnkyle/).
+You can access it [here](https://www.linkedin.com/learning/learning-layouttest-for-ios-development).
+It will teach you how to use LayoutTest and all of its features by video tutorial.

 ## Motivation